fsoeiro/no-code-tools-n8n-example/README.md

 - Telegram integration via a personal bot created using [BotFather](https://core.telegram.org/bots#botfather)
 - Google Sheets for data logging

-Threfore, no costs were incurred throughout the process.
+Therefore, no costs were incurred throughout the process.

 ---